datacarpentry/datacarpentry.github.io/pages/involved-instructor.md

 2. **Complete the Data Carpentry specific training**
     - Complete a guided teaching practice for one Data Carpentry lesson
-    - Submit a new exercise and pass a 5 minute teaching practicum for that lesson
+    - [Submit a new exercise](/instructor-checkout-exercises/) and pass a 5 minute teaching practicum for that lesson
-    - Attend a 1 hour on-boarding webinar that provides a general overview and lets you ask any questions you might have

 <!--
 If you are going through instructor training and need more information, please see [information]() in the [For Instructors]() section.